 The Ultimate Guide: Great Ocean Road in Australia

 The Great Ocean Road is 243 kilometres of awesomeness situated between Torquay and Warnambool on Victoria’s South-West Coast!
 Beginning one hour outside of Melbourne, the drive attracts tens of thousands of visitors every year.
+An absolute highlight in Australia!

 It is one of the world’s most scenic coastal drives.
 You will see why…!